Germany ups new green energy surcharge on industry to meet EU rules

 Christian Democrat deputy parliamentary floor leader Michael Fuchs said Chancellor Angela Merkel would have to intervene with Commission President Jose Manuel Barroso on the issue.

-"Our happiness with the European Commission's behavior in the last few days has been limited," said Social Democrat deputy parliamentary floor leader Hubertus Heil.
+"Our happiness with the European Commission's behaviour in the last few days has been limited," said Social Democrat deputy parliamentary floor leader Hubertus Heil.

 Germany had until Tuesday to bring its green energy reforms into line with the bloc's competition laws, including requirements to make heavy industry pay a surcharge for power they produce at their own plants.